arkq/bluez-alsa/README.md

 	$ bluealsa-aplay XX:XX:XX:XX:XX:XX

+In addition to A2DP profile, used for high quality audio, BlueALSA also allows to use phone audio connection via SCO link.
+One can use either build-in HSP/HFP support, which implements only audio related part of the specification, or use [oFono](https://01.org/ofono) service as a back-end.
+In order to open SCO audio connection one shall switch to `sco` profile like follows:

+	$ aplay -D bluealsa:SRV=org.bluealsa,DEV=XX:XX:XX:XX:XX:XX,PROFILE=sco Bourree_in_E_minor.wav

 In order to control input or output audio level, one can use provided `bluealsa` control plugin.
 This plugin allows adjusting the volume of the audio stream or simply mute/unmute it, e.g.: